juanbracho/UT_Module2/README.md

 5. **Loop Across Worksheets**:
     - Ensure the script runs successfully on all sheets within the workbook.

-6. **Submission Requirements**:
-    - Include screenshots of the results.
-    - Provide separate VBA script files and a `README.md`.

-## Example Output
-Below is an example of the expected output:
-- Columns for **Quarterly Change**, **Percent Change**, and **Total Stock Volume** filled with data.
-- Conditional formatting applied for visual distinction.
-- Summary of stocks with greatest percent changes and volume.

 ## Learning Highlights
 ### **Module Overview**
 In this module, you explored how to: